searchivarius/AccurateLuceneBM25/README.md

 More accurate BM25 similarity for Lucene
 =================
 Improving the effectiveness Lucene's BM25 (and testing it using Yahoo!
 Answers and Stack Overflow collections).
-Please, see [my blog post](for the explanation).
+Please, see [my blog post for details](http://searchivarius.org/blog/accurate-bm25-similarity-lucene).

 Main Prerequisites
 -----------------------